If you can relate to these sentiments, you might be interested in what we have to offer:

 Meet Team Hope

-I am Randy Davis, the founder and president of ABLBH.
-Early on in my life I recognized my desire to help those who might be struggling.
+I am Randy Davis, the founder and the Executive Director of ABLBH.
+Early on in life, I recognized a desire to help those who might be struggling.
 I have been blessed with experiences that have fed my hunger.
 I believe in encouraging others before they believe in themselves.
 Thus, ABLBH believes in you.

 Join us and believe with us!

 Hi!
 My name is Gina Raines.
-I am the administrative assistant and the board treasurer for ABLBH.
+I am the office manager and the executive board treasurer for ABLBH.
 I am very passionate about my work with A Better Life-Brianna’s Hope.
 I have witnessed firsthand how addiction can destroy lives and families.
 My family has fought this deadly disease for many years.
 I am forever grateful for the treatment and support provided to our family through ABLBH.

 I have also experienced personally how addiction can affect every part of your life.
-I want to be able to help those struggling find the skills and resources they need to let their true potential shine.
-I am a firm believer that if we want to make positive change it must first start with us.
-I feel beyond blessed and excited to be given the chance to help ABLBH members and the organization on this journey of positive change, growth, and development.
-I am very proud to join the ABLBH team in the battle against addiction.
+I want to be able to help those struggling find the skills and resources they need to let their true potential shine. .
+I am very proud to join the ABLBH team in the battle against substance use disorder.